semihpolat/littleagents/README.md

 # littleagents
 300 Free (maybe not) AI Tools

-Why this list exists?
-I’ve always loved browsing through these kinds of lists, but most of the time I found myself getting lost in them or wasting time on tools that didn’t really help me.
-That’s why I decided to put this list together.
+##Why This List Exists

+We all enjoy browsing through big shiny lists of tools.
+The problem is they often eat up our time, drown us in noise, and leave us with things we never actually use.
+That is exactly what I wanted to fix.

+This list works differently.
+Only tools that prove their value make it in.
+Either I have tested and enjoyed them myself, or you have vouched for them with proof like a PR request.
+If a tool gets no love, it disappears.
+If it delivers, it stays.

-Here, I’ll only feature products that I’ve personally enjoyed using—or that you’ve enjoyed and can show proof of (like a PR request).
-Tools that don’t get love will be removed, and the ones that do will stay.
-To save you as much time as possible, I’ll also test them when I can, give them a rating, and note how long it actually takes on average to complete a task with them.
+To save you even more time, I will personally test them whenever possible, give them a rating, and share how long it really takes on average to finish a task.
+No hype, only practical results.

-As someone working in Silicon Valley, I really needed a list like this for myself—hopefully you’ll find it useful too.
+I built this list because I needed it myself while working in Silicon Valley.
+Now it is here for you as well.
+Hopefully it saves you as much frustration as it saves me.

 ---